 Further in, we came to another room where we were suddenly confronted with another flashback to the party’s Power Rangers days.
 In fact, it’s one we’ve already seen: the one where they lock Maya in the Shrine.
 But this time, Tatsuya does the locking and Jun the protesting, and suddenly Lisa and Michel are openly talking about murdering “Big Sis,” which Tatsuya does personally with his Persona, with no involvement from the future King Leo.
-It’s clear this is some false memory that Jun has been operating on for the past ten years, now raising the question of who planted it there.
+It’s clear this is some false memory that Jun has been operating on for the past ten years (it’s far too over-the-top to be real, which is the design intent), now raising the question of who planted it there.
 Joker is being manipulated, but why and by whom?

 In another flashback a few rooms later, we learn that Tatsuya and Jun once tracked Big Sis down to her house some time before the incident, and hung out with her at a park without their masks, which reinforces the scene we saw earlier where Tatsuya and Jun were hanging out alone at some other point.
 It seems these two were cheating on the deal!
 Big Sis talks about how she was spooked to see them, and is inspired to recite Franz Schubert’s “Der Doppelgänger.”
 Apparently Maya was just that kind of teenager!
 Besides introducing the term “doppelganger” to anyone who might not know it, the poem also introduces the idea of a doppelganger as a reflection of past grief that just won’t go away no matter how much time has passed.
 No significance there, no sir!

-By the way, this dungeon was also the one that introduced a running problem where the game poorly communicated which side of a plot room you were supposed to leave through.
+By the way, this dungeon was also the one that introduced a running problem where the game poorly communicated which door you were supposed to use to leave a plot room.
 It was never consistent.
 Sometimes Tatsuya would start near the entrance doors, sometimes near the exit doors… we were wrong almost as often as we were right!

 After finally reaching the end of the dungeon, we found a showdown in progress.
 Joker had reached the end of the Caracol only just ahead of the Last Battalion, and had used the five crystal skulls to power a circular, stone device on an altar at the end of a big hall.
 He was protected by the three remaining doppelgangers – Tatsuya, Michel, and Lisa – as well as the fourth Masked Circle admin, the one we had never seen before, “Queen” something.
 On the other hand, he was now standing face-to-face with none other than the Fuhrer himself, Adolf Hitler armed with the Lance of Longinus, along with all seven remaining Longinus troopers!
 Speaking from personal experience from the end of the game (since virtually everyone in this room is fought at one time or another), Joker would have lost if things had come to blows, and in hindsight it’s clear he was counting on his inflated sense of destiny and control of the device to carry the day.

 Joker announces that he’s here to raise “Xibalba,” and the three groups here – Joker’s group, the Hiter’s group, and the player’s party – represent the only groups qualified to possess it.
-Hitler explains that “only those born under the holy constellation of the Grand Cross can control the five skulls,” and that his Longinus troopers are the one that qualify.
+Hitler explains that “only those born under the holy constellation of the Grand Cross can control the five skulls,” and that his Longinus troopers are the one that qualify, rather than himself.
 Wait, do you have any idea how many people are born every day?
 Are you sure the only people that qualify are the party, some duplicates that didn’t exist before now, and some rumour demons that didn’t exist before now?
 That seems… dubious, somehow.
-Maybe they mean that these three groups are the only ones in Sumaru.
+Maybe they mean that these three groups are the only ones in Sumaru, but even that…

 Longinus #1 then grabs one of the skulls out of the device – the Heaven Skull, Joker’s own – and flies off with it.
 The others follow… including Hitler, who I imagine may have been written as wearing a mech suit, only to be given a dress suit in the final game, meaning he just sort of jets away on his own flatulence.